This briefing paper charts the implementation of controversial reforms to the probation service.Jump to full report >>

 This briefing paper charts the progress of recent reforms to probation services in England and Wales.
 It also brings together some of the commentary.

-Her Majesty’s Inspectorate of Probation has produced three reports evaluating the reforms as they have gone through.
-The most recent found improvements in communication between the CRCs and the NPS, and good practice in delivery.
-However, there were problems with risk assessment and child protection, and enforcement was variable.
+Her Majesty’s Inspectorate of Probation (HMIP) produced five reports evaluating the reforms as they progressed.
+The final report, published in May 2016, found improvements in joint working and communication between the CRCs and the NPS, particularly in dealing with breaches or increased risk of harm However, there were problems with court work, staff training and morale.

 Commons Briefing papers SN06894